Keynote Presentations

 Everest for KiDs

-Alan takes his inspirational and educational Mt.
-Everest multimedia presentation and helps children of all ages learn about the culture, geography, and opportunities of taking on a huge challenge like climbing Mt.
+Alan uses his inspirational and educational multimedia presentation about Mt.
+Everest to help children of all ages learn about the culture, geography, and opportunities of taking on a huge challenge like climbing Mt.
 Everest.
-His presentation of Everest for KiDs is used in school curriculums across the world today, and now Alan takes it on the road to present to schools.
-Teachers, parents, and administrators all agree that his ability to relate to the children is unique.
+His presentation of Everest for KiDs is used in school curricula worldwide today, and now Alan is taking it on the road to present to schools.
+Teachers, parents, and administrators all agree that his ability to relate to children is unique.